moja-global/About_moja_global/Contributing/How-to-Contribute-Land-Sector-Data-Analysis.md

 Use this section as an opportunity to present possible recommendations on how managing the evaluated factors would benefit the people and help control, mitigate and adapt to climate changes.

-# **1.4  State/Province/County/Region/City Analysis**
+## **1.4  State/Province/County/Region/City Analysis**

-If you are interested in analyzing a remote geographical area such as a city, state or province , then this is the right guide for you.
-The dataset available in the repository can be manupulated(joined, merged, concatenated etc) to narrow down to any continent.
+If you are interested in analyzing remote geographic areas (such as cities, states, or provinces), then this is the guide for you.
+The data sets available in the repository (join, merge, join, etc.) can be manipulated to narrow down to any continent.
-.

 # 1.4.0  The State's Boundary
 In the first section of your state's analysis notebook, it is suitable to;